jrath2001/firstshot/README.md

 For Phase 3 (i.e. for younger people with co-morbidities) we propose a classification model that predicts chance of being affected by the virus on an individual level and thus the priority of getting vaccinated.

 What to find here ?
-(We recommend to check PPTX and visualization dashboard first before the codes and dataset.)
+(We recommend to check our submission PDF PPTX first before checking the codes and dataset.)

-1. Submission PPTX - Have a look to know our approach better
-2. HTML code for our visualization dashboard
+1. .ipynb Notebook
+2. Pre-processing dataset
 3. Final dataset used for clustering & prioritization (compiled from Census and COVID-19 India Data)
-4. .ipynb Notebook
-5.
-6.
+4. Some other files

 # Built in India for a better World